Pectoralis minor: Relations

 Pectoralis minor muscle forms part of the anterior wall of the axilla.
 It is covered anteriorly (superficially) by the clavipectoral fascia.
 The medial pectoral nerve pierces the pectoralis minor and the clavipectoral fascia.
 In attaching to the coracoid process, the pectoralis minor forms a 'bridge' - structures passing into the upper limb from the thorax will pass directly underneath.

 Axillary nodes are classified according to their positions relative to the pectoralis minor muscle.
 Level 1 are lateral, Level 2 are deep, Level 3 are medial.
 The pectoralis minor divides the axillary artery into three parts (in contrary sequence compared to the nodes) - first part medial, second part deep/posterior, third part lateral in relation to the pectoralis minor.

 Variations

 An individual with an axillary arch as well as sternalis muscle and an accessory abdominal portion of the pectoralis major.

 The origin is from the second, third and fourth or fifth ribs.
 The tendon of insertion may extend over the coracoid process to the greater tubercle.
 It may be split into several parts.
 Absence of this muscle is rare but happens with certain uncommon diseases, such as the Poland syndrome.

 Function

 Pectoralis minor muscle depresses the point of the shoulder, drawing the scapula superior, towards the thorax, and throwing its inferior angle posteriorly.

+Additional images

+Position of pectoralis minor muscle (shown in red).

+Right pectoralis minor muscle.
+Deep dissection.